streamerd/youreco/README.md

 - Monitors YouTube's video player state changes
 - Handles Single Page Application (SPA) navigation

+## Storage

+The extension uses Chrome's `storage.local` API for data persistence:

+- Has a maximum size limit (usually around 5MB)
+- Persists between browser sessions
+- Is synchronized between all instances of your extension
+- Can be accessed from any extension script (background, content, popup)

 ## Development

 The extension consists of: